Find Affordable College Courses

 Top 10 Best Liberal Arts General Studies Schools

 Our analysis found Haskell Indian Nations University to be the best value school for liberal arts general studies students who want to pursue a degree in Kansas.
-Located in the small city of Lawrence, Haskell is a public college with a fairly small student population.
+Located in the small city of Lawrence, Haskell is a public school with a small student population.

 #2